-The DEC XII found clear and convincing evidence that respondent engaged in gross neglect and lack of diligence in his handling of the Edward Lynch matter and recommended a reprimand.
-The DEC XII did not find, however, that respondent's emotional disability was supported by "competent medical proofs," in that neither the psychiatrist nor the psychologist with whom respondent had consulted had testified at the ethics hearing.
+found clear and convincing evidence that XII The DEC respondent engaged in gross neglect and lack of diligence in his handling of the Edward Lynch matter and recommended a reprimand.
+The DEC XII did not find, however, that respondent's emotional disability was supported by "competent medical proofs," in that psychologist with whom neither thepsychiatrist nor therespondent had consulted had testified at the ethics hearing.
 Although the DEC XII did not doubt respondent's testimony about the problems in his personal life or that the problems may have affected his ability to attend to his professional obligations, it could not judge, without medical proofs, "whether these problems rendered him 'unable to tell right from wrong or to understand the nature and quality of his acts.'"